efeelize/eng/kaiyan/work/presentation/ppt.md

 > A good rule of thumb is one slide per minute.

 # III.don'ts
+# 1. Don't overuse special effects.
+> Use sound, animation, and other effects to emphasize major points, but don't let them become distracting.

+# 2.Don't use too many words or include non-essential information.

+# 3.Avoid hard-to-read color combinations
+> such as red/green, brown/green, blue/purple.
+Aim for high contrast between the background and text.

+# 4.After you've created your slides, don't forget to go back and edit.
+> Take out sentences and replace them with keywords and phrases.

+# 5.Don't include slides you can live without.

+# 6.Don't make it too long.
+> Cut your presentation by as much as half so that your slides are streamlined.

 # III.grammer
 # 1.enhance[v] & enhanced [adj.] & enhancement [n.]